Social Inclusion Week is about encouraging communities to reconnect and be inclusive of all cultures, age groups, nationalities and the disadvantaged.

 Social Inclusion Week aims to help Australians feel valued and to give people the opportunity to participate fully in society.
 It’s about connecting with local communities, work mates, family and friends to build relationships and networks, addressing isolation and exclusion by supporting people who may be unable help themselves.

-Conceptualised by Dr Jonathon Welch AM, SIW was launched in 2009 as a way for communities to share knowledge and experience to educate and raise awareness.
+Conceptualised by Dr Jonathon Welch AM, and supported by Rotary & the School of Hard Knocks, SIW was launched in 2009 as a way for communities to share knowledge and experience to educate and raise awareness.

 It is an annual initiative that takes place the last week in November.
-Social Inclusion Week runs from Saturday 24 November to Sunday 2 December in 2012.
+Social Inclusion Week runs from Saturday 25 November - Sunday 3 December 2017.

-In 2012 the theme will again be: Collaborate, Connect and Celebrate! – a strong call to action to encourage people of all ages to join together and engage with the objectives of the Week by hosting or attending a social inclusion focused event.
+Social Inclusion Week's theme is: Collaborate, Connect and Celebrate! – a strong call to action to encourage people of all ages to join together and engage with the objectives of the Week by hosting or attending a social inclusion focused event.

 In addition to grass-roots, community created events, which we refer to as "National Street Parties", there will be a number of national events and activities during the Week created by the SIW team.